MoritzLoewenstein/RoundRestore/README.md

 ### Main Menu
 - First Menu Item restores last round.
-- Second Menu Item always displays the last 5 rounds.
+- Second Menu Item displays all rounds with the current round at the top (you can navigate back and forth)
-- If you restored a round, there will be an additional Menu Item in the Main Menu which will display the next 5 rounds.

 #### Thanks for using this Plugin ~